Energy stable neural network for gradient flow equations

 \section{Introduction}

 Partial differential equations are important tools in solving a wide range of problems in science and engineering fields.
-Over the past twenty years, deep neural networks (DNNs) \cite{Goodfellow2016,LeCun2015} have demonstrated their power in science and engineering applications, and efforts have been made to employ DNNs to solve complex partial differential equations as an alternative to the traditional numerical schemes, especially for problems in high dimensions.
+Over the past twenty years, deep neural networks (DNNs) \cite{Goodfellow2016,LeCun2015} have demonstrated their power in science and engineering applications, and efforts have been made to employ DNNs to solve complex partial differential equations as an alternative to the traditional numerical schemes.